roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 10Page 4

+===

- 10Page 4 ****** The Hard Body's Continuing Education Ch.
-10 ****** bydlsloan© Ty still hadn't asked about who did this.
+Ty still hadn't asked about who did this.
 Cori wondered if he already knew somehow.
 She wondered, too, what all had been in the basket and if Waters had left some sort of note.
 Maybe that's why Ty wasn't asking questions.
 Whatever the case, he sure wasn't angry.
 He was having the night of his life and it wasn't too bad from Cori's view so far either.
 She really was getting tired of being bound this way, though, and her nipples were aching now after the extreme tugging they had just taken.
 Her pussy ached, too.
 That damned expanding dildo was putting even her cunt to the test and her pussy muscles were starting to fatigue.

  Whether Ty sensed this or was just ready for a change himself, Cori didn't know, but Ty removed the dildo and undid the belly chain as well as the bonds between her arms and legs, her tits and neck and her neck and the table.
 Cori felt relief as he helped her up, the ball gag the only piece of bondage still in place.
 She stretched sensually, her eyes looking at Ty for approval or direction.
 He said nothing, but watched her intently, his eyes drinking in her amazing body with a hunger like he had never seen her naked before.